influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.14/data_formats/output/splunkmetric.md

 If you're using the HTTP output, this serializer knows how to batch the metrics so you don't end up with an HTTP POST per metric.

-Th data is output in a format that conforms to the specified Splunk HEC JSON format as found here:
+The data is output in a format that conforms to the specified Splunk HEC JSON format as found here:
 [Send metrics in JSON format](http://dev.splunk.com/view/event-collector/SP-CAAAFDN).

 An example event looks like: